 Delivery Format | PDF and Excel through Email (We can also provide the editable version of the report in PPT/Word format on special request) |

-Some of the major players in the global bio-based polyethylene market include Arkema S.A., Avery Dennison Corporation, Braskem, Dow Inc., Exxon Mobil Corporation, LyondellBasell Industries N.V., Plantic Technologies Ltd (Kuraray Co.
-Ltd), PTT Global Chemical Public Company Limited, Saudi Basic Industries Corporation (Saudi Aramco), Sealed Air Corporation, Solvay S.A., TotalEnergies SE, and Tricorbraun Inc.
+Some of the major players in the bio-based polyethylene market include Arkema S.A., Avery Dennison Corporation, Braskem, Dow Inc., Exxon Mobil Corporation, LyondellBasell Industries N.V., Plantic Technologies Ltd (Kuraray Co.
+Ltd), PTT Global Chemical Public Company Limited, Saudi Basic Industries Corporation (Saudi Aramco), Sealed Air Corporation, Solvay S.A., TotalEnergies SE, and Tricorbraun Inc., among others.